dustinspecker/dustinspecker.com/content/posts/how-do-kubernetes-and-docker-create-ip-addresses.md

 - How does Kubernetes forward traffic to pods on multiple nodes?
   (I'm suspecting a route to a node based on the pod CIDR for that node from what I learned in [resolving kubernetes services from host when using kind]({{< ref "resolving-kubernetes-services-from-host-when-using-kind" >}}))
+  - I talk about using BGP and BIRD to do this in [Kubernetes Networking from Scratch: Using BGP and BIRD to Advertise Pod Routes]({{< ref "kubernetes-networking-from-scratch-bgp-bird-advertise-pod-routes" >}}).

 I'm new to a lot of this, so if you see something glaringly wrong please feel free to reach out on [Twitter](https://twitter.com/dustinspecker), [LinkedIn](https://www.linkedin.com/in/dustin-specker/), or [GitHub](https://github.com/dustinspecker).
 Or drop a message if you know the answer